-Although keloids are technically ‘harmless,’ these large masses of tissue can be bothersome, itchy, and downright unsightly.
+Although keloids are technically ‘harmless,’ these large masses of tissue can be bothersome and downright unsightly.
 And depending on their size and location, they can also be a major source of physical and emotional pain.
-The good news is that it’s possible to remove or improve the appearance of keloids through a wide range of non-invasive treatments (such as superficial radiation therapy or laser skin treatments) and avoid surgical removal.
+The good news is that it’s possible to remove or improve the appearance of these scars through a wide range of non-surgical keloid removal treatments (such as superficial radiation therapy or laser skin treatments) and avoid surgical removal.

-Using the latest technology in reconstructive and cosmetic procedures, The Keloid Plastic Surgery Center team with its plastic surgeons can help you achieve skin that you’re proud of through non-surgical keloid and scar removal treatments, including compression therapy, injections, and more.
+Using the latest technology in reconstructive and cosmetic procedures, The Keloid Plastic Surgery Center team with its plastic surgeons can help you with the right treatment plan.
+Our goal is to achieve skin that you’re proud of through non-surgical keloid and scar removal treatments, including compression therapy, injections, and more.

 Benefits of Non-Invasive Keloid Treatments